duomark/erlangsp/README.md

 Related Work
 ============

 As of April 12, 2012, I discovered the approach I have been designing is a reinvention of Algorithmic Skeletons (Murray Cole, "Algorithmic Skeletons: structured management of parallel computation" MIT Press, Cambdridge, MA, USA, 1989).
 I only discovered these references after implementing the first proof-of-concept.
-Workflow patterns as implemented in Business Processing E. Languages (BPEL) also serve as a model for common concurrency patterns.
+Workflow patterns as implemented in Business Processing Execution Languages (BPEL) also serve as a model for common concurrency patterns.

 There are also similarities to http://github.com/vladdu/erl-pipes although I expect this library to go far beyond Hartmann-style pipelines.

-On July 13, 2012 I heard about http://github.com/bergie/noflo which is a Node.js implementation of Flow-Based Programming.
+On July 13, 2012 I came across http://github.com/bergie/noflo which is a Node.js implementation of Flow-Based Programming.
 This seems to have many similarities due to the basis on digraphs.
 They seem to be concentrating on integration with existing flow-based tools and declarative languages like dot (used by graphviz).
 Erlang/SP intends to be more comfortable to an erlang programmer, and hopefully more graphical with browser-based interactions, however internally adopting a language like dot might be an option.

 Travis CI
 =========